By Daniella Theis

 Towards the end of the show, things slowed down in terms of heaviness and more acoustic songs were played including the well-loved, happy sounding song ‘Cattails.’
 The riffs of the almost summery sounding song were so sharp and distinct, and it had everyone swaying and smiling.
 The dreamy song ‘Orange’ saw the whole crowd captivated by Lenker’s voice – a voice that is something truly unique.

 Songs like these showcase Lenker’s almost polished, dreamy voice in a nearly fragile way.
-While others, such as ‘Not’ or ‘Contact’ show that be just as much of a musical powerhouse and belt out raw emotions.
+While others, such as ‘Not’ or ‘Contact’ show that she can be just as much of a musical powerhouse and belt out raw emotions.

 Overall, Big Thief’s show was nothing but a perfectly coordinated, emotional and well-received success by Glasgow’s music lovers.
 While there are no official announcements for any future albums or Glasgow shows, there is hope that we will get to welcome this amazing band back to our city soon.
 When we do, I am positive that they will deliver again, and again.